PA NDCWL, LLC logo

 4. A resident of North Dakota; OR on full-time active military duty stationed in ND; OR a resident of a state that has reciprocity with ND and who possesses a valid concealed weapon license in their home state; AND

-5. Successfully complete the training requirements within the state of North Dakota, AND
+5. Successfully complete the training requirements from this class within the state of North Dakota, AND

 6. No disqualifying offenses.
 A criminal background check is conducted on every new and renewal applicant.
 If you have been convicted of any alcohol-related offense within the past three years, you are ineligible for a Class 1 license but may apply for a Class 2 license.